DOSull/spatial-epi/README.md

 And with NZ Territorial Authority data:
 + [`nz-ta-seir-08.nlogo`](http://southosullivan.com/misc/nz-ta-seir-08-web.html) adds logging reading of spatial data from input GUI elements (done this way to permit same in web version)

-A preliminary result from this model is shown below, suggesting that similar levels of control over spread can be maintained while returning more regions to low or no quarantine restrictions if quarantine is managed more locally (i.e. using a finer grained regional map.)
+A preliminary result from this model is shown below, suggesting that similar levels of control over spread could potentially be maintained while returning more of the population to low or no quarantine restrictions if quarantine is managed more locally (i.e. using a finer grained regional map.)
+These results are based not on the actual population map, but on randomly generated abstract spaces with uneven population distributions as would be expected across a range of urban and rural settings.
 #### Population in different lockdown levels by number of locales
 <img src='population-in-different-alert-levels-by-num-locales.png' width=800>